 The Honda's middle row is adult-friendly, and for the first time, you can get a version with two captain’s chairs and a pass-through.
 The seat reclines for long trips and has its own tray table and cup holders.
 The push of a button folds down the second row, for access to the back seat, which has enough space for two adults and a surprising amount of head and leg room.
 Abundant cargo space includes cupholders everywhere, and a console big enough for an iPad.

-The Honda Pilot is powered by a 280-horsepower V-6 paired to either a six-speed automatic or a new nine-speed on Elite models.
+The Honda Pilot is powered by a 280-horsepower V-6 paired to either a 6-speed automatic or a new 9-speed on Elite models.
 Front-wheel drive is standard, all-wheel drive is an option, and there's no plusher ride or more relaxed steering in this segment, with the Pilot feeling mature and luxurious at the wheel.
 Fuel economy is as high as 23 mpg combined.

-The bulk of Volvo XC90s will come with a 316-hp turbocharged and supercharged 2.0-liter four-cylinder engine mated to an eight-speed automatic transmission.
+For 2017, Volvo introduced a new base powertrain, the T5.
+This is a 250-hp turbocharged inline 4-cylinder, mated to an 8-speed automatic transmission.
+Front-wheel drive is standard, with all-wheel drive available as an option.
+But Volvo expects the bulk of Volvo XC90s to come with a 316-hp version of the same engine, known as the T6, which adds a supercharger to the turbo.
 All-wheel drive is standard, and fuel economy is rated at 22 mpg.
 On the road, the XC90 handles like a car, with good steering feedback, predictable roadholding, and sprightly performance despite its small engine.
-A plug-in hybrid variant can run on its gasoline engine, on a 60-kilowatt (82-hp) electric motor on the rear axle, or on both together when needed.
+A low-volume T8 plug-in hybrid variant can run on its gasoline engine, on a 60-kilowatt (82-hp) electric motor on the rear axle, or on both together when needed.

 Both vehicles get excellent safety ratings and have already been dubbed Top Safety Pick+ winners by the IIHS.
-The Honda Pilot gets the top five-star overall rating from the NHTSA; the agency hasn't yet tested the latest XC90.
+The Honda Pilot gets the top five-star overall rating from the NHTSA; the same for the XC90.
 Both vehicles also have a full suite of electronic active-safety systems.

 |Fuel Economy - Combined City and Highway|